Loteprednol/ tobramycin drops

 Use loteprednol/tobramycin drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Loteprednol/tobramycin drops is to be used as eye drops.
+- Loteprednol/tobramycin drops are to be used as eye drops.
 It is not to be injected into the eye.

 - Shake well before each use.